 Whether your business produces standard goods or bespoke products, the BOM (bill of material) is a core element of every manufacturing operation.
 Today’s manufacturing environment is more complex than ever.
 And with that complexity comes BOMs with longer chains that require accurate costing.
 By integrating accounting into an ERP system, data on BOMs can be analyzed to cost the factory and its products accurately.
 Understandably, this is impactful in volume environments where a fraction of cost can mean the loss, or gain, of millions of pounds, but also in small quantities discrete manufacturing companies where single unit or short lot production of specialized, premium value units can result in loss or gain as well if costs are correctly weighted.
 The integration of accounting and ERP gives businesses a clear shot at accurately costing the operation.

 One of our valued customers contacted us regarding delays they experienced in sending designs for custom products to the shop floor when creating individual BOM’s within Sage.
 In order to improve accuracy in profitability, they also wanted to be able to edit BOM’s on a job-by job-basis based on actual usage to account for wastage and human error.
-Following a consultation, our development team added a functionality that enabled our customer to edit and create BOMs on the fly through barcode scanning and then imported directly back into their Sage 200 ERP system.
+Following a consultation, our development team added a functionality that enabled our customer to edit and create BOMs on the fly through barcode scanning and then imported them directly back into their Sage 200 ERP system.

-ERP solutions can do a lot to automate manufacturing businesses and streamline production related processes.
+Xapsys CRM solutions can do a lot to automate manufacturing businesses and streamline production related processes.
 However, because each manufacturer has specific workflows, it is very often needed to complement “out of the box” ERPs with tailor made add-ons to ensure a perfect fit.